Buddhist Therapy, Life Coaching, Dharma Training

 Anagārika Michael Turner Pasannacitta Buddhist Teacher Philosopher, Dharma Coach, Meditation Instructor, Business Leader, Success Trainer, Mentor, Leadership Adviser, Executive Mentor

-Michael Turner is a sakadāgāmi and a former Buddhist anagārika.
+Michael Turner is an accomplished Buddhist practitioner and a former Buddhist anagārika.
 He is also a deeply accomplished stream-entry mentor, applied-dharma coach, and Buddhist therapist.
-He emphasises and teaches the practical application of the Buddha's teachings in our everyday lives to overcome the problems that stand in the way of making measurable progress toward Buddhist enlightenment and he is particularly adept at explaining them in ways that can be easily understood and practiced by Western Buddhists.
-He has been meditating and cultivating the views and techniques that generate indestructible resilience, inner-strength, and direct experience for almost 30 years and has helped countless numbers of students and peers enhance and course-correct their practice to make veritable progress along the path toward Nibbāna.
+He emphasises and teaches the practical application of the Buddha's teachings in our everyday lives to overcome the problems that stand in the way of making measurable progress toward Buddhist enlightenment, and he is particularly adept at explaining them in ways that can be easily understood and practiced by Western Buddhists.
+He has been meditating and cultivating the views and techniques that generate genuine resilience, inner-strength, and direct experience for 30+ years, and has helped countless students enhance and course-correct their practice to make veritable progress along the path toward Nibbāna.

 SITE MAP